This Day in History

 Time Periods: 21st Century, 2001-

-Themes: Environment, Climate Justice, Democracy & Citizenship, Economics, Latinx
+Themes: Climate Justice, Environment, Democracy & Citizenship, Economics, Latinx

 On Sept.
 20, 2017, Hurricane Maria struck Puerto Rico as a major Category 4 storm—the most powerful hurricane to make landfall there since 1928.
 As with many hurricanes in the 21st century, the force was intensified by climate change.
 Maria resulted in thousands of deaths, a loss of electricity throughout the entire island, and shortages of food, fuel, water and medicine.